hemanth-narra/Hemanth-narra/Bulletproof-File-Sync-Setup-for-CA-Office.md

 ---
 title: "Bulletproof File Sync Setup for CA Office: Ditching OneDrive Headaches"
-summary: Works like magic in seconds.
+summary: Works like magic in seconds with syncthing and Tailscale
 time: 1763856000
 ---